system76/docs/_articles/windows.md

 ### Install VirtualBox

 Running a virtual machine will require a Hypervisor, which is a special application that runs and manages the virtual machine.
 We recommend installing <u>VirtualBox</u> for your hypervisor, since it's easy to set up and use, and available for free.
-It's available in the <u>Ubuntu Software Center</u>.
+It's available in the <u>Pop!_Shop</u>.

-Open up the <u>Ubuntu Software Center</u>, then enter *virtualbox* in the search field.
+Open up the <u>Pop!_Shop</u>, then enter *virtualbox* in the search field.
 Click on the <u>VirtualBox</u> result with the blue icon, then click on **More Info**.
 You should see the window below:

 ![VirtualBox Listing in USC](/images/windows/step1.png)

 Click on the Install button, then wait for the download and install process to complete.
-When it's finished, <u>Ubuntu Software Center</u> will tell you that it was installed on the current date, like below:
+When it's finished, <u>Pop!_Shop</u> will tell you that it was installed on the current date, like below:

 ![VirtualBox Installed through USC](/images/windows/step2.png)